• Richard Marsh

 I co-wrote and co-performed Dirty Great Love Story with Katie Bonna, which won a Fringe First award for outstanding new writing at the Edinburgh fringe and ran in the West End.

 I'm working on a musical adaptation of Son of Rambow.
 Miranda Cooper, Nick Coler, Sam Hodges and I have spent several years adapting this brilliant film for the stage.
 A film that I love, and a process I have loved.
-We had a workshop production at The Other Palace and our song My First Ex-Boyfriend came second in the 2020 Stiles & Drewe prize.
+We had a workshop production at The Other Palace and our song My First Ex-Boyfriend came second in the Stiles & Drewe prize.

 I'm a former London poetry slam champion and one of the Time Out Culture 100.
 I have since turned versenary - I write poems on commission.
+I'm currently working on several screen projects and a middle-grade book.

 • Dirty Great Love Story